adamspd/django-appointment/docs/models.md

 - `appointment` (ForeignKey): The appointment for which the payment information is associated, linking to the `Appointment` model.
-- `created_at` (DateTimeField): Timestamp when the payment information was created.
-- `updated_at` (DateTimeField): Timestamp when the payment information was last updated.

 #### Methods:

-- `__str__`: Returns a string representation of the payment information, detailing the service name and its price.
 - `get_id_request`: Returns the ID of the associated appointment.
 - `get_amount_to_pay`: Returns the amount to be paid for the associated appointment.
 - `get_currency`: Returns the currency of the associated appointment's price.